Close

 Commercial Vehicle Accidents

 A commercial vehicle accident can be defined in a number of ways.
 For example, if a truck driver operates their vehicle while exhausted and causes a serious crash, this would result in a commercial vehicle accident.
-Commercial vehicle accidents can also involve the following types of vehicles:
+Commercial vehicle accidents can also involve other types of vehicles, including buses, tractor-trailers, delivery trucks, and garbage trucks.

 Commercial vehicle accidents are especially dangerous because these vehicles can cause catastrophic damage to a passenger vehicle.
 As a result, the occupant of a passenger vehicle could sustain severe injuries like broken bones, spinal injuries, and head injuries.